hv0l/Telegram_monitor/README.md

 1. Create a new directory for the project and navigate to it in your terminal.
 2. Clone or download the `telegram_monitor.py` and `schedule.sh` files into the project directory.
-3. Install the Telethon library:
+3. Install the Telethon library

 `usage`